 Enhance your career!
 Become a Spanish/English legal interpreter.

 The Spanish/English Legal Interpreter Certificate is a 36-hour training program for bilingual individuals who speak English and Spanish and seek an intensive introduction to interpreting work in the legal field or in a court system.
-This program prepares you for the State Court Interpretation Certification Test so you can assist Spanish-speaking people who come before the Courts.
+This program prepares you for the State Court Interpretation Certification Test so you can assist Spanish-speaking people communicate during court proceedings.

 - Ethics of Interpreting